Veterans, Degree Programs and International Students

 Chapter 33 or Post 9/11 Bill

-The Veteran will receive $12,554.54 per academic year, per course.
+The Veteran will receive $13,031.61 per academic year, per course.
 The student must enroll in one course per academic year if they want to utilize the full benefits for the course.
 These academic years renew on August 1st.
+The cap applies to all classes and/or enrollments that begin during that academic year, regardless of the academic year in which the classes or enrollments are completed.

 Chapter 30 or Montgomery G.I.